What it does: Drives carbon-emission reductions

-The Clean Energy Regulator recruits those with degrees in: Environmental Science and Management; Development Studies (environmental sustainability); Science (geology) and Engineering.
-(You’ll need to have maintained a credit average.)
+The Clean Energy Regulator recruits those with degrees in: Environmental Science and Management; Development Studies (environmental sustainability); Science (geology); Law and Engineering.
+(You’ll need to have maintained a credit average).

-The recruitment process will involve an online application and video interview.
-If you make the shortlist, you’ll then be invited to the Canberra office to take part in group exercises and do a panel interview.
+The recruitment process will involve an online application.
+If you make the shortlist, you’ll then be invited to the Canberra office to take part in an assessment center.
 Before receiving a formal offer, you’ll need to obtain a baseline security clearance.
 (This will require supplying extensive personal information.)
 You’ll also need to complete a health assessment form.

 The one-year grad program is designed to provide participants “with the opportunity to develop a well-rounded knowledge of the work of the agency, gain experience in the public sector and develop a deep understanding of Australia’s biggest policy developments”.
 It involves rotations to different areas of the agency, an intensive development program and working with your fellow grads to deliver a “major project”.
 You’ll be paired up with both a mentor and a buddy.
 By the end of the program, you will have the knowledge and skills to “be an effective technical specialist within the Clean Energy Regulator”.